masbossun/masbossun-next/_posts/automate-app-center-upload-with-fastlane.md

 Before we can upload an app, we need to create an "app" inside the appcenter dashboard.
 This "app" might have different specs based on "operating system", "platform", and we can also specify the "Release Type" for each "app".

 Uploading an app in appcenter is quite simple, we just need to build and save the app file (.apk and .ipa) and then upload it to the appcenter.
-On the App Center dashboard, go to the **Distribute** → **Release** section, and then click **New Release**.
+On the App Center dashboard, go to the "Distribute" → "Release" section, and then click "New Release".
 Each operating system might have a different upload step, like on iOS and android, it has the same "Upload", "Write release notes", "Set destinations", and "Review uploads", but specifically on iOS we need to review "Destination's Devices" after setting destinations, to make sure all devices already provisioned with the correct profiles.

-For Android App, after we build the APK file, on the **Release** section click **New Release**, select the apk file and upload, next write down the changes to the notes, and then choose the destinations, finally review the release and click the release button.
+For Android App, after we build the APK file, on the "Release" section click "New Release", select the apk file and upload, next write down the changes to the notes, and then choose the destinations, finally review the release and click the release button.

 For iOS App, after we build the IPA file, basically it has the same step, but as I mentioned in the previous slide, after selecting destinations, App Center will prompt the information about all the devices on the selected destinations.
 Finally, after everything is correct we can review and release the app.